alf-p-steinbach/Expressive-Cpp/README.md

 argument deduction.
 The resulting type specifications can be naturally read in the forward direction, unlike raw C and C++ type specifications.

+Of course, for the concrete example given one will more naturally write just `$let x = "A";`, for the same raw C++ result.

 The main criterion for including something or not has been whether it has been of direct value to me, and something that a novice could reasonably expect to be part of the core language.